AppTechGeek/PowerApps/Components/HeaderWithIcons/Readme.md

 # Screen Header with Icons
 ![(./../HeaderWithIcons/HeaderWithIcons.png)](./../HeaderWithIcons/HeaderWithIcons.png)
-Header with Search text box and screen/app title label.
+Header with Search text box, configurable icons and screen/app title label.

 Common editing and navigation icons.
 Most colors are editable.
 Icons such as Add New, Save, Delete, Back, etc. You can show/hide most controls and use behavior properties such as OnSelect.
 Brief explanations on usage are in the comments of properties.